HabibaAmrhu/signature-verification0/README.md

-# ✍️ Signature Verification AI
+# ✍️ Advanced Signature Verification System

-A web-based signature verification system using deep learning to determine if two signatures belong to the same person.
+A sophisticated web-based signature verification system using advanced computer vision algorithms to determine if two signatures belong to the same person.

 ## 🚀 Live Demo